josephGZC/apple_products_performance/README.md

 ### 5.2.
 Product Category Insights <a name="product-category-insights"></a> <a href="#toc">[↑]</a>

-- Smartphones led product category sales in 2019, 2020, and 2022, but dropped to 4th place in 2021, when Airtags topped the charts—selling nearly twice as much as the next best category.
+A closer look at product categories reveals more nuanced consumer shifts.
+Smartphones were the top-selling category in 2019, 2020, and 2022, but their dominance slipped in 2021 when Airtags unexpectedly topped the charts—selling nearly twice as much as the next best category.
+This temporary surge demonstrates the strong potential of accessory-led growth, even when core device sales fluctuate.

-- Tablets and laptops consistently ranked 2nd and 3rd, with notable gains in laptop sales in 2021 and 2022.
+Tablets and laptops maintained consistent 2nd and 3rd place positions, with laptops showing increased performance in 2021 and 2022.
+This sustained demand for productivity devices signals an opportunity to further develop non-smartphone segments, while the volatility of Airtag sales suggests that accessory success hinges on timing, utility, and refresh cycles.
 <div align="center" style="margin-top: -10px; margin-bottom: 10px;">
   <img src="https://github.com/user-attachments/assets/0fb2ff90-ed45-4afa-b31c-bad9bb024233" width="40%">
 </div>